-In 2017 the FCA published findings of their Thematic Review on staff remuneration and incentives, for example how dealers and finance providers pay commission to their own staff, and issued a consultation on changes to CONC along with draft guidance.
+In 2017 the FCA published findings of its Thematic Review on staff remuneration and incentives, for example how dealers and finance providers pay commission to their own staff, and issued a consultation on changes to CONC along with draft guidance.

 The findings showed a strong connection between commission that gave dealers the flexibility to vary the interest rate or APR for each customer and higher interest costs.
 The FCA had estimated that ‘discretionary’ commission products of this kind, on average, led to additional costs of £1,100 to the average customer affected, and £300m overall.